-Tuberculosis can affect any part of the body and symptoms are varied depending on the part of the body that has been infected.
+Tuberculosis symptoms are varied and can depend upon the part of the body that has been infected.
 General symptoms include fever, loss of appetite, weight loss, night sweats and tiredness.

 Recommendations for Travellers

 In the United Kingdom, routine BCG vaccination for teenagers was discontinued in 2005.

 back to top